7 “Innocent” Habits That May Cause Hormonal Imbalances

 The bad thing is that they’re full of added chemical substances.
 Over time, these cause hormonal imbalances, along with metabolic issues and even cancer.

-They’re related to increased levels of cortisol, a chemical linked with stress, depression, and irritability.
+They’re related to increased levels of cortisol, a chemical linked to stress, depression, and irritability.

 5. Using hand sanitizer too much